ErazerBrecht/CodeGenie/TestSamples/NodeJS_REST_MONGO/README.md

 * type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code')

 Defaults:
-* extra: boolean, check if this question is an extra question or not, defaults to false
+* extra: boolean, check if this question is an extra question or not, defaults to false.

-<a name="answerobject">####answer object</a>
+<a name="answerobject"></a>####answer object
-The answer object exists out of 5 fields, 3 of which are required and 2 which have a default
+The answer object exists out of 5 fields, 3 of which are required and 2 which have a default.

 Required:
-* answered: boolean, check to see if this question answer was included in answer post
+* answered: boolean, check to see if this question answer was included in answer post.
 * received: number, received score of this question answer (e.g. 5)
 * type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code')

 Defaults:
-* comment: string, if code/question was asked, this is the field it will be placed in, defaults to ""
+* comment: string, if code/question was asked, this is the field it will be placed in, defaults to ''.
-* extra: boolean, check if this question is an extra question or not, defaults to false
+* extra: boolean, check if this question is an extra question or not, defaults to false.